kunyora/kunyora-website/docs/query_component.md

 title: Query Component
 ---

 A Query component is a lower level component which you would typically use in making **only** `get reqeusts`, hence the component name `Query`.
 Queries are typically operations performed on a database which do not mutate(to cause a change) the database.
 The Query component is a component exported from `react-kunyora` which you could use to connect your UI to datas sent by your api.
-It is also a totally declarative API which allows you to perform queries while handling states like loading and error in a totally declarative manner.
+It is also a declarative API which allows you to perform queries while handling states like loading and error in a declarative manner.

 In this section of the documentation, we would be creating a very `simple notification list application`, so sit tight and get your hands ready to practice some query codes.